slatedocs/slate/source/includes/_endpoint-deck.md

 ## Analysis

-Each slide contains one analysis.
+Each slide can contain many analyses.
 An analysis -- a table or graph with some specific combination of variables defining measures, rows, columns, and tabs; settings such as percentage direction and decimal places -- can be saved to a _deck_, which can then be exported, or the analysis can be reloaded in whole in the application or even